zombrodo/plan/README.md

 Wahay!
 Our Panel now moves and scales depending on the Rules we set upon creation.

+Congratulations, you've just written your first custom Plan component!

 ## API

 ### `Plan`

-Plan is both the entry point, as well as the helper `root` container.
+`Plan` is both the entry point, as well as the helper `root` container.

 #### `Plan.new()`